• Skip to primary navigation

 Vegan Scallops (King Oyster Mushroom Scallops)

-Vegan Scallops - really dive into the cruelty-free pool, leave those bivalves alone, and make this vegan recipe instead!
-Plump king oyster mushroom stems, flawlessly cooked in vegan butter, spices, and herbs create the perfect replacement for scallops.
-Plenty of flavor, but lax on the effort, makes for one addicting recipe.
+Vegan Scallops - really dive into the kindness pool, leave those bivalves alone, and make this vegan recipe instead!
+Plump king oyster mushroom stems, flawlessly cooked in vegan butter or olive oil, spices, and herbs create the perfect replacement for scallops.
+Plenty of flavor, but lax on the effort, makes for one incredibly delicious recipe.

 Ingredients